1202kbs/Robustness-and-Interpretability/README.md

 We summarize the results from our paper along with the link to the jupyter notebook that can be used to reproduce the experiment.

-## Section 2.1
+## Section 2.1 Adversarial Training Confines Gradient to Image Manifold

 **Section Summary**

 **Experiment Procedure**

-1. Notebooks [1.1](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/1.1%20MNIST%20VAE-GAN%20Training.ipynb), [2.1](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/2.1%20FMNIST%20VAE-GAN%20Training.ipynb) and [3.1](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/3.1%20CIFAR%20VAE-GAN%20Training.ipynb) was used to train the VAE-GAN.
+1. Notebooks [1.1](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/1.1%20MNIST%20VAE-GAN%20Training.ipynb), [2.1](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/2.1%20FMNIST%20VAE-GAN%20Training.ipynb) and [3.1](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/3.1%20CIFAR%20VAE-GAN%20Training.ipynb) were used to train the VAE-GAN.

-2. Notebooks [1.2](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/1.2%20MNIST%20Training.ipynb), [2.2](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/2.2%20FMNIST%20Training.ipynb) and [3.2](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/3.2%20CIFAR-10%20Training.ipynb) was used to adversarially train the networks.
+2. Notebooks [1.2](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/1.2%20MNIST%20Training.ipynb), [2.2](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/2.2%20FMNIST%20Training.ipynb) and [3.2](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/3.2%20CIFAR-10%20Training.ipynb) were used to adversarially train the networks.

-3. Notebooks [1.3](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/1.3%20MNIST%20Gradient%20Analysis.ipynb), [2.3](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/2.3%20FMNIST%20Gradient%20Analysis.ipynb) and [3.3](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/3.3%20CIFAR-10%20Gradient%20Analysis.ipynb) was used to calculate the distance of adversarial examples to their projections onto the image manifold and to visualize the loss gradients and the adversarial examples.
+3. Notebooks [1.3](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/1.3%20MNIST%20Gradient%20Analysis.ipynb), [2.3](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/2.3%20FMNIST%20Gradient%20Analysis.ipynb) and [3.3](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/3.3%20CIFAR-10%20Gradient%20Analysis.ipynb) were used to calculate the distance of adversarial examples to their projections onto the image manifold and to visualize the loss gradients and the adversarial examples.

 **Results**